Vintage Car outside Sun Studio

 Once known as Auto Row, downtown and midtown collide in the historic Edge District.
-The epicenter of where the sound of rock ‘n’ roll was born is the focus of revitalization, dining, and drinks with a walkable neighborhood feel.
-Close your eyes and hear the sounds of automobiles roaring to life or the jam session of the Million Dollar Quartet through the immersive museums.
+The epicenter of where the sound of rock ‘n’ roll was born is the focus of revitalization, dining and drinks with a walkable neighborhood feel.
+Close your eyes and hear the sounds of automobiles roaring to life or the jam session of the Million Dollar Quartet through the district's immersive museums.

 HISTORIC EDGE DISTRICT: AN OVERVIEW